Fact Sheet 2:

 Subscription fraud is another matter.
 Your existing cell phone is not the target of fraud as in cloning.
 Rather, an imposter has established a new phone account in your name, with the monthly bills sent to their address, not yours.
 You usually don't find out about it until the bills are long past due and a debt collector tracks you down.

 Early detection is the key to minimizing the aggravation of subscription fraud.
 Be sure to check your credit report at least once a year.
 If someone else has a cell phone in your name, you will notice an "inquiry" from the phone company on your credit report.
 And if the account has gone to collection, it is likely to be noted on the credit report.
 You will not be responsible for paying the imposter's bills, but you will need to take the necessary steps to remove the fraudulent account and/or inquiry from your credit report.
-California Penal Code 530.8 enables victims of subscription fraud to request documentation from the cell phone company pertaining to the fraudulent account, such as a copy of the application.
+California Penal Code 530.8 enables victims of subscription fraud to request documentation from the cell phone company pertaining to the fraudulent account.

 Are there laws that prohibit cellular telephone fraud?